typescript-cheatsheets/react/README.md

 import * as ReactDOM from 'react-dom';
 ```

-In [TypeScript 2.7+](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html), you can run Typescript with `--esModuleInterop` (or [add `"esModuleInterop": true` to tsconfig](https://stackoverflow.com/questions/48785451/is-there-a-way-to-use-esmoduleinterop-in-tsconfig-as-opposed-to-it-being-a-fla)) to import like in regular jsx:
+In [TypeScript 2.7+](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html), you can run Typescript with `--allowSyntheticDefaultImports` (or add `"allowSyntheticDefaultImports": true` to tsconfig) to import like in regular jsx:

 ```tsx
 import React from 'react';